AerWyn81/HeadBlocks/docs/config/config.md

 preventCommandsOnTieredRewardsLevel: false
 ```

-By activating this configuration, if the number of heads the player has is part of a tieredRewards, the commands when
+When enabled, if a player's head count matches a tieredRewards milestone, the commands from `headClick` will not be
-clicking the head will not be executed.
+executed.
 Example:
-> I have 40 heads and the headClick command is "eco give %player% 500"
+> The player has found 10 heads and the headClick command is "eco give %player% 500"
-> At tiered rewards I have (at 10 heads): "eco give %player% 2000"
+> In tieredRewards for 10 heads: "eco give %player% 2000"
-> Instead of giving both, that will just give 2000 and not the 500 + 2000
+> Only the tiered reward (2000) will be given, not both (500 + 2000)

 #### TieredRewards